AkshandraSingh/arrayCraft/readme.md

 - `containsElement`: Check if an element is present in an array.
 - `removeFalsyValues`: Remove all the falsy values from an array.
 - `getRandomElement`: Return random element from an array.
+- `lastElement`: Return Last element in the string.
+- `remove`: Removes all occurrences of a specified value from an array.

 ## String Functions